Are you accredited?

 Courses are offered during the regular academic semester on Tuesdays.
 This schedule allows students to drive to campus from some distance and take all of their course work with a single commute each week.
-It also allows local residents to take courses while maintaining their employment.
-In addition, short intensive courses (both one-week and weekend formats) are available in January, May, and at various times during the summer to supplement the course schedule.
+It also allows local residents to take courses while maintaining their employment, ministry, family, and other commitments.
+In addition, short intensive courses (both one-week and weekend intensive formats) are available in May, and at various times during the summer to supplement the course schedule.
 Finally, several distance courses are available.

 How long does it take to complete the degree programs?